Back pain could be solved by revolutionary new theory

 9th May 2013

-It was reported in The Independent this week that a revolutionary theory concerning back pain has emerged which could drastically change the lives of stairlift users in the future.
+It was reported in The Independent this week that a revolutionary theory concerning back pain has emerged which could drastically change the lives of those struggling with mobility in the home and need to use a homelift or stairlift.
 Although the research has been dismissed by some leading medical journals, one surgeon has said that the discoverer should win a Nobel Prize if proven to be definitively true.

 The discovery was made by Hanne Albert, a physiotherapist from the University of Southern Denmark, who has likened the importance of her research to the discovery in the 1980s that a bacterium in the stomach was the cause of stomach ulcers, meaning that antibiotics could be used to treat it, rather than surgery.